hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 `parent`: a string — the parent menu item.
 Default '' for 'pages' mode and 'options-general.php' for 'tabs' mode;
 `position`: a number — the position of the menu item.
 Default 58.990225 for 'pages' mode.
 It Has no effect on 'tabs' mode;

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team helps validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/59a09f24-9828-4304-aa15-727e12737b54)

 = Where can I get more information about hCaptcha? =

 Please see our [website](https://hcaptcha.com/).